-Rosemary is a local authority appointed governor and is a member of the Staffing and Finance Committee.
+Rosemary is a local authority appointed governor.
 She lives in Rustington with her husband Martin.
 Now retired, she worked for the NHS as a Director of a Primary Care Trust.
-Rosemary also has many years experience of working in the voluntary youth sector.
-She is a Magistrate and Chair of the Board of Trustees of the Lodge Hill Centre near Pulborough.
+She is a Magistrate on the West Sussex Bench and also has many years experience of working in the voluntary youth sector.
 Rosemary believes that all children should learn and develop in a safe and caring environment and that they should have a positive experience at school.
 She is proud of the important role Georgian Gardens School plays in the local community.

 Miss Amie Bowers

 Miss Bowers took up post as Headteacher at Georgian Gardens in January 2018 and is a serving member of the governing body.
 Previously she was Headteacher at Rudgwick Primary School (2013 - 2017) and prior to this had experience of working in primary schools in both West Sussex and Hampshire.
 Miss Bowers is keen to ensure that all pupils at Georgian Gardens are inspired by their learning and supported to achieve the very best that they can.

 Appointed December 2012 – current term of office ends April 2019